Abhinav-26/AWS-Kops-ClusterSetup/README.md

-# AWS K8s ClusterSetup with Kops
+# AWS Kubernetes ClusterSetup with Kops

 This repostory contains all the detailed instruction to create a production grade kubernetes cluster using Kops in AWS.
 To create a k8s cluster, please follow the following steps -